theartful/digital-communications-project/README.md

 # Digital Communications Project

+This repo contains the ELC325 course project of the year 2019 in Cairo University.

-The following modulation schemes are simulated using Simulink and matlab:
+The following modulation schemes are simulated using Simulink and Matlab:
 - **BPSK**
 - **QPSK**
 - **FSK**